Baden Army: Service within the Imperial Army

-With the military convention of 1870, Baden gave up its military sovereignty, the Baden Army ceased to exist and became part of the Prussian-German army, albeit as a separate corps.
-After Germany's defeat in the First World War this concentration of Badenese troops was also dissolved; in the new Reichswehr only the 14th (Baden) Infantry Regiment carried forward the tradition of the old Badenian regiments.
+With the military convention of 1870, Baden gave up its military sovereignty, the Baden Army ceased to exist and became part of the Imperial German Army, albeit as a separate corps.
+After Germany's defeat in the First World War this concentration of Badenese troops was also dissolved; in the new Reichswehr only the 14th (Baden) Infantry Regiment carried forward the tradition of the old Badenese regiments.

 Baden Ministers of War

 In 1808 the responsibility of the former War Commission (Kriegskommission) was transferred to the newly created Ministry of War (Kriegsministerium).

 The following Ministers of War held office: